britram/rains-prototype/draft-trammell-rains-protocol.md

 - For type 413 "Message too large" the server notes that large messages may not be sent to a peer and tries again (see {{protocol-limits}}), or logs the error along with the note-data content.
-- For type 400 "Malformed message", type 403 "Inconsistent message", type 500
+- For type 400 "Bad message", type 403 "Inconsistent message", type 500
   "Server error", or type 501 "Server not capable", the server logs the error along with the note-data content, as these notifications generally represent implementation or configuration error conditions which will require human